SIsilicon/WorldEdit-BE-Docs/docs/usage/general/masks.md

 !!!
 Example

     `;replace ^=[pillar_axis=0] stone`

     This sets any pillar-like blocks that face up to stone.

 ### Surface Mask

 This mask matches any block that's directly adjacent to air blocks, i.e. exposed to air.
 You type either `#exposed` or `#surface`.

+### Shadow Mask

+This mask matches blocks that can't be seen from where you are.
+It's best used in combination with `#surface`.
+For example, `;replace "#shadow #surface" stone` on some grass under trees while you're above them will turn them into stone.
+Inverting it like `!#shadow` will only match with blocks that can be seen from where you are.